wp-plugins/swfput/readme.txt

 * Removed compiled README.{tty,tt8} from distribution.
 * Changed 'wptexturize' to 'htmlentities' for paths and things that should not be pretty-pretty'd.
+* Changed 'Tags:' in readme.txt (and stable, etc.).

 = 1.0.1 =
 * Maintenance.